jbrry/Irish-BERT/README.md

 - The Irish portion of [CoNLL 2017 Shared Task - Automatically Annotated Raw Texts and Word Embeddings](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1989) (CoNLL'17)
 - Scraped Irish data from previous NLP projects and licensed corpora which are stored on Google Drive (Google Drive)
 - Irish data collected from [OPUS](http://opus.nlpl.eu/), e.g. ParaCrawl
-- The un-shuffled version of the Irish data from [OSCAR](https://traces1.inria.fr/oscar/) which filters [Common Crawl](https://commoncrawl.org/) text
+- The un-shuffled version of the Irish data from [OSCAR](https://oscar-corpus.com/) which filters [Common Crawl](https://commoncrawl.org/) data
 - The `ga` portion of Wikipedia.
 To extract the `ga` texts we use the [wiki-bert-pipeline](https://github.com/spyysalo/wiki-bert-pipeline)

 ### Overview of Data